francojreyes/reminder-bot/PRIVACY.md

 # Removing your data
 All data for a given server, as well as all reminders associated with that server, are removed from the database if Reminder Bot is removed from the server or the server is deleted.

-Reminders deleted with `/remove` are removed from the database instantly.
+Completed reminders and reminders deleted with `/remove` are removed from the database instantly.

 Otherwise, data can be removed on request.
 Please contact me if you wish to remove your data.